18 Surprising Things you didn’t know about Haiti!

 14) Haiti has a lot of mountains

-Another thing that you probably didn’t know about Haiti is that it’s the most mountainous country in the Caribbean.
+You probably didn’t know that Haiti is the most mountainous country in the Caribbean.

 15) Life expectancy rates are very low in Haiti